Non-stick cookware is easy to use and even easier to clean up. But, did you know that you might be using it wrong?

 Foods with a delicate texture.
 Non-stick cookware is best for foods that easily flake or become tattered, such as eggs, pancakes, and fish fillets.
 Non-stick cookware is also great for warming up leftovers.

 Foods that are cooked on low to medium heat.
-Because non-stick coatings break down at high temperatures, your ingredients should require no more than 350-400℉.
-(Note that some non-stick pans can go up to 500℉, so check your instruction manual.)
+Because non-stick coatings break down at high temperatures (more soon), your ingredients should require no more than 350-400°F of heat to cook properly.
+(Note that some non-stick pans can go up to 500°F, so check the instruction manual for your specific model.)

 Equally important is to know what’s best left to another cookware material, such as: